ConnorMcCranie/DnD/notes/dm_notes/session3_ideas.md

    - They are talking about how the Corvine Corset was supposed to be a reward for returning the Eye, but the false heros betrayed the town by siding with Alyona
     - The shirt was supposed to be brought by the previous group carrying the other 3 rewards, but it mysteriously disappeared only to later be found in the exact same place
     - They will fight the party upon recognizing them and the Corvine Corset can be looted
-3. Party continuously feels like they are being watched because Varinn has spies in the bodies of small forest animals watching everything
+3. Party continuously feels like they are being watched because Varinn has animal spies
 4. On the way to the Library/Museum is a small town: **Owen's Outpost** (pop ~ 30)

    - Consists of 'reject' ex-Zarunites.
 There are 3 types:
      - non-humans (mostly half-orcs, tiefling with a few Tabaxi and half-elf) who wanted to live in Zaridel but not deemed worthy of a human body
-     - former humans who got put in non-human bodies for someone else whose mind was deemed 'superior.'
+     - former humans who got put in non-human bodies
-     - humans who became disillusioned and escaped (mostly women who escaped the breeeding farms)
+     - humans who escaped (mostly women)
-   - Small amount of town folk want to get revenge on Varinn, but most see this as impossible and just want to move on with their lives
+   - Small amount of town folk want to get revenge on Varinn, but most see this as impossible
    - Party needs to find get the map to Lavander Library/Mystic Museum.
      - if they try to go without it, there will be forks in the road and various traps
      - most people don't know much other than the fact that Zarunites sometimes pass through the Outpost on their way to do errands for Varrin